LucasDitchun/Prompt-Hub/README.md

 # PROMPT HUB

-Total number of files: 59
+Total number of prompts: 66

-## Directory and Files Index
+## Directory and Files prompts

 ### AI-Agents/
 #### Files in AI-Agents: